Mills Novelty Company: Mills Violano-Virtuoso

 The Violano-Virtuoso was a heavy object.
 The first page of the Violano Virtuoso manual stated that to lift the instrument from the delivery wagon would need "3 good men".

 The Violano Virtuoso was designed for public places.
 The wooden cabinet in which the mechanism was housed could be oak or mahogany.

 In addition to the Violano-Virtuoso, the Mills Novelty Company developed a variety of other automatic musical instruments.
 These included the Viol-Cello, the Viol-Xylophone, and the Mills String Quartette.

+Two Violano Virtuosos, one standard version and one DeLuxe, may be seen and heard at the Musical Museum, Brentford, England.